John Rae (administrator)

 John Rae (9 January 1813 – 15 July 1900) was an Australian administrator, painter and author.

 Early life

-John Rae was born at Aberdeen, Scotland, the son of George Rae, banker, and his wife Jane, née Edmond.
-He was educated at the Aberdeen Grammar School, Marischal College and University of Aberdeen.
+John Rae was born on 9 January 1813 at Aberdeen, Scotland, the son of George Rae, Messenger-at-Arms, and his wife Jean, née Edmond.
+His younger brother was George Rae, a British banker and Pre-Raphaelite Art Collector based in Liverpool.

+John Rae was educated at the Aberdeen Grammar School, Marischal College and University of Aberdeen.
 He graduated Master of Arts in 1832.
 He studied law and in 1839 went to Australia to take up the position of secretary and accountant to the North British Australasian Loan and Investment Company.
+He married Elizabeth Anne Thompson (born on 5 April 1817 at Sydney) on 17 December 1845 in Sydney.
+They had 8 children.

 Career as an administrator

 He arrived in Sydney on 8 December 1839.
 In 1842 he was responsible for the letterpress for Sydney Illustrated, and was appointed town clerk of Sydney on 27 July 1843, the second to occupy that position.

 At the end of 1853 the Sydney corporation was abolished, and from 1 January 1854 the city was managed by three commissioners, of whom Rae was one.
 In 1856 John Smith, then mayor of Melbourne, endeavored to have Rae appointed town clerk of Melbourne, but Edmond Gerald Fitzgibbon was chosen for the position.

 In April 1857 the city council of Sydney was again constituted, and in July Rae was appointed secretary and accountant to the railway commissioners.
 In January 1861 he became under-secretary for works and commissioner for railways.
 In this post, he supported a standard gauge throughout the colonies.

 In 1877 Rae gave up the office of commissioner for railways, and in 1888 he became a member of the civil service board.
 He retired in 1893 at the age of 80.